About Me

 Photo by Anne Polashenski

 I grew up in Lockport, NY, a quiet, snowy town ~30 miles north of Buffalo.
-I moved 60 miles east, to Rochester NY, in 1997, and I’m still here.
-I’m an English professor at Monroe Community College, where I teach college composition and developmental English.
+I went to graduate school on Long island, and eventually ended up in Rochester NY,, where I work as an English professor at Monroe Community College.
+I teach college composition , developmental English, and mythology.

-I have two grown-up kids and an 11-year-old shepherd/husky named Dax.
+I have two grown-up kids and an 12-year-old shepherd/husky named Dax.

 I’m an avid outdoorsman, and like to disappear into the Adirondack Mountains whenever I can.
 I love backpacking, ice-climbing, and hiking the Adirondack High Peaks in the winter.
 I’ve been backpacking in Alaska a few times, and I think of those trips as my greatest adventures.